unoplatform/uno/doc/articles/get-started-wizard.md

 In general, this error happens when the XAML parser detects a syntax error.
 Fixing the error generally fixes the build.

 This error may happen occasionally without any explicit error message, rebuilding the project may fix the issue.

+#### Error UNOB0002: Using Uno.WinUI in a WinAppSDK head project is not supported
+This This issue can arise when Uno.WinUI packages are included in a `.Windows` head project, which is not supported.
+You can fix this by removing the Uno.WinUI or the packages that transitively reference it.
+For example, including a reference to `Uno.CommunityToolkit.WinUI.*` will transitively include a reference to `Uno.WinUI`, and [the official community toolkit packages](uno-community-toolkit.md) must be used instead.